 You should also be vaccinated if you are offered it here.

 Wales Lockdown Update

-- You should work from home where you can.
+- People should still work from home where possible.

-Limits on wedding ceremonies and funerals will be set by the venue in accordance with COVID Secure guidance.
+- Limits on attendees at wedding ceremonies and funerals will be set by the venue in accordance with COVID Secure guidance.

 Please check here for a full summary of restrictions in Wales.